 Salamanca used TSX to implement tracing recovery code for Speculative Trace Optimization (STO) for loops.
 The basic principles are similar to the previous paper, but they implemented an automated prototype.
 They report 9% improvement on 4 cores with a number of benchmarks.

-This older paper which predates TSX by Dice describes how to use Hardware Transactional Memory to
+An older paper, which predates TSX, by Dice describes how to use Hardware Transactional Memory to simplify Work Stealing schedulers.

 High Performance Computing